Happy Independence Day to America-connected readers!

 It’s big enough that you can drop cities into it.
 You can get lost in the country in the UK, but it’s a lot harder to travel for days on end without seeing anyone like you can in the US.

-One downside is that its recorded history doesn’t go back as far - there were people there before 1492 but we don’t know many of their histories like we know about Celtic, Roman, Mediaeval and Renaissance Britain, for example.
+One downside is that its recorded history doesn’t go back as far - the nations from before 1492 have few written histories like we know about Celtic, Roman, Mediaeval and Renaissance Britain, for example.